Phase boundaries in algebraic conformal QFT

 \subsection{Spacelike boundaries?}

-One could attempt to repeat the same analysis for spacelike boundaries, i.e., $t=0$ lines in some Lorentz system, separating local QFTs $\B_2^F$ (defined in the future of the boundary) and $\B_2^P$ (defined in the past) with a common subtheory including the stress tensor.
+One could attempt to repeat the same analysis for spacelike boundaries, i.e., $t=0$ lines in some Lorentz system, separating local QFTs $\B_{\rm 2D}^F$ (defined in the future of the boundary) and $\B_{\rm 2D}^P$ (defined in the past) with a common subtheory including the stress tensor.
 Again, both nets extend to the entire Minkowski spacetime.

-But in this case, causality requires that $B^P_2$ and $B^F_2$ must be mutually local, whereas the ``universal construction'' $B^P_2\times^\pm B^F_2$ will in general not be local.
+But in this case, causality requires that $B^P_{\rm 2D}$ and $B^F_{\rm 2D}$ must be mutually local, whereas the ``universal construction'' $B^P_{\rm 2D}\times^\pm B^F_{\rm 2D}$ will in general not be local.
 An easy exercise shows that it is local if and only if $\eps_{\Theta^F,\Theta^P}^+ = \eps_{\Theta^F,\Theta^P}^-$.

-Otherwise, the braided product may become local in some representations, e.g., if $B^P_2=B^F_2$ this happens for the central projection induced by the trivial bimodule, giving rise to a quotient in which $\Psi^F_\rho=\Psi^P_\rho$, as in \sref{s:comp}.
+On the other hand, the braided product may become local in some representations, e.g., if $B^P_{\rm 2D}=B^F_{\rm 2D}$ this happens for the central projection induced by the trivial bimodule, giving rise to a quotient in which $\Psi^F_\rho=\Psi^P_\rho$, as in \sref{s:comp}.
 It would be an interesting question to characterize all central projections which give rise to a local net.